 The 7 Essential Elements of Your Book to Get More Sales

 “Thirty seconds.
 As an author (or publisher) that’s about all the time you have when talking to someone to generate interest in your book.”

 — Sarah Bolme

-You may be thinking right now: “Wait, where are the marketing strategies?
+You may be thinking right now: “Wait, where are the promotion strategies?
 How can I sell thousands of books a month?”
 We will get to that.
 However, before you begin to think about selling a truckload of books, you must first engineer it from the ground up to prepare for future sales.
 You must make your book appealing enough to the reader to catch their interest.

-When it comes to selling a book, you have short window to convince someone that your book is the best investment they are about to make.
-You can do this right away by sticking with the essentials that a good book must have.
+When it comes to selling a book, you have a short window to convince someone that your book is the best investment they are about to make.
+You can do this right away by sticking with the 7 essentials we’re about to show you.

-Someone once said: “You can never tell a book by it’s cover.”
-That was true back in 1946 but in today’s publishing realm, readers DO judge by the cover and they will buy your book based on the front-end window dressing.
+Someone once said: “You can never tell a book by its cover.”
+That might have been true back in 1946 but in today’s world, readers DO judge by the cover and they will buy your book based on the front-end window dressing.
 The principle here is simple: If it looks good, it must be valuable.
 Most books get three seconds to sell a reader.
 If you want to sell more books, have a cover that grabs attention and gets your browser to take the next step.

 For cover designers we can recommend a few sites here:

-If the cover is the gateway to drawing a browsers attention, the title of your book is what sells it.
-Your title will depend largely on the theme of your book but taking time to craft a title/subtitle will be a deciding factor for potential readers to buy…or not.
+Your cover is what grabs the reader’s attention, but your book title is what makes the sale.
+It will depend largely on the theme of your book but taking time to craft a title/subtitle will be a deciding factor for potential readers to buy… or not.

 The title is the hook that draws readers in and the subtitle is your elevator pitch that tells them what they can expect to gain by reading this book.
 Will they lose weight?
 Become better at saving money?
 Run a full marathon in under six hours?